These are the highest-paid FMCG CEOs in India

 In 2019-20, HUL’s net profit saw an 11.48 percent rise to Rs 6,756 crore from Rs 6,060 crore in the previous year.
 Its sales stood at Rs 39,136 crore, marginally up 1.44 percent.

-Marico’s net profit fell 7.8 percent in 2019-20 to Rs 1,043 crore and sales fell marginally to Rs 7,315 crore.
+Marico’s net profit rose 13 percent in 2019-20 to Rs 1,072 crore (excluding exceptional items) and sales fell marginally to Rs 7,315 crore.
 The company sells renowned brands such as Parachute, Saffola Edible oil, Parachute Advanced, Nihar Naturals, Livon.

 Cigarette-to-hotel conglomerate, ITC’s net profit grew by 21.4 percent to Rs 15,136.05 crore, while its sales went up 3.2 percent to Rs 50,968 crore.
 It sells brands such as Aashirvaad, Sunfeast, Bingo!
 YiPPee!
 Savlon, Fiama, Vivel, among others.